dmackay39/dmackay39/README.md

 ## Welcome to my github profile!

-# Project Themes
+## Project Themes
+- AI
+- REST APIs

+## Technologies
-- Spring
+- Java, Spring Framework and Spring Boot.
 - React
-- Generative AI
-- Machine Learning
+- Python and Jupyter Notebooks

 <!--
 **dmackay39/dmackay39** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.